 Have a cocktail in Actons Country Pub and take a look around at the traditional decor.
 If you're spending the day, ask about the Afternoon Tea.

-Make a reservation at The Strawberry Tree for dinner.
-You can't be that close to a Michelin-Starred restaurant and not eat there!
-If you're more in the mood for Italian, La Taverna Armento serves a full menu of Southern Italian specialties.
-Honestly, you can't go wrong eating anywhere on the property.
+If you’re more in the mood for Italian, La Taverna Armento serves a full menu of Southern Italian specialties.
+Honestly, you can’t go wrong eating anywhere on the property.

 For breakfast, you'll be treated to a buffet of delicious choices.
 The organic bakery provides fresh scones, croissants, and other pastries.
 Traditional breakfast choices are available as well.

 The Orchard Café is also open on weekends.
 Reservations are suggested at all of the restaurants, but you may be able to get a table at the last minute.
 It never hurts to try!
-In addition to incredible food, Brooklodge & Macreddin Village offers Food Heritage Master Classes.

 Macreddin Golf Course, designed by European Ryder Cup Captain Paul McGinley, is also on the property.
 I wish I could have played while there, but we had a tight schedule.
 Next time!
+There are so many great golf courses in Ireland!

 Many thanks to Steller and Tourism Ireland for introducing me to this incredible country!
 To see more of my stories from Ireland, follow me on the Steller App.
 Download the app and start creating YOUR stories!
 Please share as I'd love to see your trips.